Mean-field description of plastic flow in amorphous solids: Mean Field Models

 \section{Mean Field Models}

 Following \cite{Baret02,Picard2005,Martens11,Talamali11,Lin14a}, we describe amorphous materials as consisting of $N$ blocks, each characterized by a local shear stress $\sigma_i$ and a local yield stress $\sigma_i^{th}$, which we choose to be unity.
 The shear stress applied on the material is $\Sigma=\sum_i \sigma_i/N$, and we assume that $\Sigma$ is constant in time (we relax this hypothesis below).
 A block becomes unstable if $|\sigma_i|>\sigma^{th}\equiv 1$.
-This condition is easily expressed by defining $x_i\equiv1-\sigma_i$ and corresponds to $x_i\in [0,2]$.
+This condition is easily expressed by defining $x_i\equiv1-\sigma_i$ and stability corresponds to $x_i\in [0,2]$.
 If the variable $x_i$ exits this interval at some time $t$, the block $i$ is declared ``unstable".
-After some constant time interval $\tau_r$ (describing the time for a local plastic event to occur) $\sigma_i$ relaxes to zero, i.e. $x_i\rightarrow 1$ at time $t+\tau_r$.
-For this choice of dynamics, $x_i\notin [0,2]$ are always absorbing conditions for the variable $x_i$ (another popular choice of dynamics assumes that if $x_i\notin [0,2]$, there is a finite evaporation rate at which sites become unstable.
-Such a dynamic leads to an absorbing condition outside $[0,2]$ only in the quasi-static limit, where our results below must apply.
-Indeed in this limit the pseudo-gap exponent does not depend on the choice of dynamics \cite{Lin14}).
+After some constant time interval $\tau_r$ (describing the time for a local plastic event to occur) $\sigma_i$ relaxes to zero, {\it i.e.,} $x_i\rightarrow 1$ at time $t+\tau_r$ (allowing for a distribution of stress drop amplitude does not affects our results below).
+For this choice of dynamics, $x_i\notin [0,2]$ are always absorbing conditions for the variable $x_i$.
+(Another popular choice of dynamics assumes that if $x_i\notin [0,2]$, there is a finite evaporation rate at which sites become unstable.
+Such a dynamic leads to an absorbing condition outside $[0,2]$ only in the quasi-static limit.
+For such models our results below must apply in that limit, as supported by the fact that the pseudo-gap exponent does not depend on the choice of dynamics then \cite{Lin14a}).

 Such a relaxation event corresponds to a plastic strain in site $i$ of magnitude $\Delta\epsilon_i= \sigma_i /E$, where $E$ is the shear modulus.
 This relaxation causes a global plastic strain $\Delta\epsilon=\Delta\epsilon_i/N$.
 Moreover, the stress in $i$ is redistributed on other sites, leading to: